kimwalisch/primecount/doc/Easy-Special-Leaves.md

 primes ≤ y should be computed without segmentation.
 As a ```PrimePi[n]``` lookup table of size y is much too large to fit into the CPU's cache and as the ```PrimePi[n]``` lookup table is accessed in random order, I suggest segmenting all easy special leaves formulas that are computationally expensive using a segment size of x^(1/4) in order to improve performance.
-However special care needs to be used for the formulas that compute identical consecutive easy leaves more efficiently, sometimes these formulas are named clustered easy leaves.
+However special care needs to be used for the formulas that compute identical consecutive easy leaves more efficiently, sometimes these leaves are named clustered easy leaves [[4]](#references).
 In the Deleglise-Rivat algorithm the W3 and W5 formulas compute clustered easy leaves.
 These formulas need to access ```PrimePi[n]``` values with n ≤ y but some of these memory accesses (i.e. those that compute how many consecutive leaves are identical) may be outside of the segment [low, low + segment_size[.
 For these memory accesses I suggest using a ```PrimePi[n]``` lookup table of size y instead of the ```SegmentedPrimePi[n]``` lookup table.